Skip to main content

 You assign a document database a unique name within the current namespace.
 The name can be qualified "packagename.docdbname" or unqualified.
 An unqualified database name defaults to the ISC.DM package.

-The following example creates or gets a database, then uses %GetDatabaseDefinition()Opens in a new tab to display the database definition information, which is stored as a JSON Dynamic Abstract Object:
+The following example gets a Database if a Database with that name exists in the current namespace; otherwise, it creates a new one.
+It then uses the %GetDatabaseDefinition()Opens in a new tab method of the db object to display the database definition information, which is stored as a JSON Dynamic Object:

-You can use %SYSTEM.DocDB.GetAllDatabases()Opens in a new tab to return a JSON array containing the names of all databases defined in this namespace.
+You can use GetAllDatabasesOpens in a new tab to return a JSON array containing the names of all databases defined in this namespace.
+For example:

 Define a Property: %CreateProperty()